 Whether you're in education and need to create a custom bell schedule with custom tones or you work for a medical facility that requires wireless paging solutions, knowing the basics of bells, clocks and paging systems can help you decide how to move forward.

-Bells, Clocks and Paging: The Simple Stuff
+Bells, Clocks and Paging: The Basics

 One of the most basic ideas of bells, clocks and paging is that there are analog systems and IP systems.
 Let's explore some of the differences.